eglimiraka22/PharmacyWeb/README.md

 This is a simple implementation of Pharmacy Website

-For the backend, I used Node.js, Express.js, and Mysql database locally with a table of products and a simple APIcall to get all products./
+For the backend, I used Node.js, Express.js, and Mysql database locally with a table of products and a simple APIcall to get all products.\
-For the frontend, I used React.js and Pure Css with css modules in react./ For styling I could have also used Bootstrap or Tailwind Css but I wanted to show it build only with css./ In the project directory, you can run:
+For the frontend, I used React.js and Pure Css with css modules in react.\
+For styling I could have also used Bootstrap or Tailwind Css but I wanted to show it build only with css.\
+In the project directory, you can run:

 Backend